-Langium [14] is primarily used to create parsers for Domain Specific Language, these kinds of parsers output an Abstract Syntax Tree that is later used to create interpreters or other tooling.
-In the case of JSTQL we use Langium to generate an AST definition in the form of TypeScript Objects, these objects and their relation are used as definitions for the tool to do matching and transformation of user code.
+Langium [14] is a language workbench primarily used to create parsers and Integrated Development Environments for domain specific languages.
+These kinds of parsers produce Abstract Syntax Trees that is later used to create interpreters or other tooling.
+In this project, we use Langium to generate an AST definition in the form of TypeScript Objects.
+These objects and their structure are used as definitions for the tool to do matching and transformation of user code.

-In order to generate this parser, Langium required a definition of a Grammar.
-A grammar is a set of instructions that describe a valid program.
-In our case this is a definition of describing a proposal, and its applicable to, transform to, descriptions.
+In order to generate this parser, Langium requires a definition of a grammar.
+A grammar is a specification that describes a valid program.
+The JSTQL grammar describes the structure of JSTQL, such as proposals, cases, applicable to, and transform to.
 A grammar in Langium starts by describing the Model.
 The model is the top entry of the grammar, this is where the description of all valid top level statements.